itsdynamical/itsdynamical.github.io/_posts/2022-07-25-large-learning-rate.markdown

 ---
 layout: post
 title:  "Fun facts about large learning rates: how large is large, and what tricks they can do?"
+author:
+- Molei Tao
-author: Molei Tao and Yuqing Wang
+- Yuqing Wang
 # author_homepage: https://mtao8.math.gatech.edu
 # author: Yuqing Wang
 date:   2022-07-25 14:36:38 -0400